piotrowski/goldtest/README.md

 [![codecov](https://codecov.io/gh/xorcare/golden/badge.svg)](https://codecov.io/gh/apiotrowski312/goldtest)
 ![coverage](https://github.com/apiotrowski312/goldtest/workflows/Build/badge.svg)

-goldtest is a simple package that improves experience working with golden files.
+goldtest is a simple package that improves experience of working with golden files.
 It allows you to assert any type of data with saved golden file.
 Currently there are three exported functions, I believe it should be enough for most cases.
-If you see room for improvement please, leave an issue or pull request.
+If you see room for improvement, please leave an issue or pull request.

 ## What is Golden file?